 - Social media or PPC retargeting ads

-Lead nurturing campaigns are typically sent to prospects who have already shown interest in a brand.
+Lead nurturing campaigns are typically sent to prospects who have already shown interest in a brand, often as a result of one or many lead generation strategies.
 They reconnect or follow up with prospects who have taken some action.
 For example, they:

 - Visited a website